header_faq.gif (20286 bytes)

 99: It's 99, Max.
 Susan isn't my real name.

-Doesn't get any clearer then that!
+Doesn't get any clearer than that!

 Many people ask how the wedding between Max was handled without revealing her name.
 During that part of the ceremony, the Admiral snored.
 In addition, 99's mother always called her "dear" or "sweetie," never by a name.